Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Because of the minerals utilized and the high firing temperatures, they are often tougher than conventional clay bricks.

-Quarry tiles, unlike clay terracotta, are not porous and will not absorb water; also, quarry tiles do not have a top glaze layer, unlike ceramic tile and porcelain.
+Quarry tiles, unlike clay terracotta, are not porous and will not absorb water; quarry tiles do not have a top glaze layer, unlike ceramic tile and porcelain.

 While the regular cracks on the tiles may render an authentic taste to your pizzas, cleaning them is nothing short of a nightmare.